login | register

 What is LNP (Local Number Portability) or Number Portability

-Answer: LNP or Number portability Porting a DID number means that you can leave your current carrier, and move your number to another carrier, that has network in that same area code.
+Answer: LNP or Number portability Porting a DID number means that you can leave your current carrier, and move your number to another carrier, that has a network in that same area code.

-Suppose one of your customers have a number with Vonage, or Verizon, or AT&T and you want to port it over to virtualphoneline.com , You can very much do so.
+Suppose one of your customers have a number with Vonage, or Verizon, or AT&T and you want to port it over to virtualphoneline.com, You can very much do so.

 DownSide: